Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Conclusion

 \section{Conclusion}

-In this work, we draw connections between the cases zero-shot cross-lingual transfer fails and adversarial examples.
-Motivated by this, we propose to use robust training methods to train a robust classifier that can tolerate some noise in input embeddings.
-We study two types of robust training: adversarial training and randomized smoothing.
-Our experimental results demonstrate that robust training indeed improves the transfer performance.
-In addition, the improvement becomes significant when the distance between the source language and the target language increases.
+In this work, we propose a robust model by drawing connections between adversarial examples and the failure cases of zero-shot cross-lingual transfer.
+We adopt two robust training methods, adversarial training and randomized smoothing, to train the desired robust model.
+The experimental results demonstrate that robust training improves zero-shot cross-lingual transfer on text classification tasks.
+In addition, the improvement is more significant in the generalized cross-lingual transfer setting.